co-operating-systems/PhD/UseCases/ClientAuth.md

 ### Proof of App being used

-How would the Guard on the server know that the given app was being used by the customer.
+How would the Guard on the server know that the given app was being used by the customer?
 There are two ways this could be done:

 1. Weak: the Wallet could add a header specifying the client WebID used in the headers and then sign that with the customer key.
 This would allow the user to override the ID of an app to try out other ones, but that would be his responsibility and his risk to take.
 2. Strong: the app could provide a header signed by a private key linked to a well-known public key of the app.